DataArm/zabbix-puppet/README.md

 # zabbix-puppet

-Proof-of-concept for Zabbix 3.0 and Puppet.
+Proof-of-concept for Zabbix 3.0 and Puppet auto-registration

 ## Installation